Tehran: Etymology

-According to Dana Pishdar, the name Tehran consists of two lexical elements: "Teh" and "Ran."
-According to Pishdar, "Teh" in the ancient Median language means "honeyberry," and "Ran" means "foot of hills."
-Honeyberry trees used to grow in the northern parts of Tehran province.
-It is also mentioned in the Dehkhoda dictionary, where Dehkhoda explains it as follows: "Teh" is a noun used in Shemiranat and around Tehran for "the honeyberry tree."

-According to Dana Pishdar (Zana Vahidzadeh), the word Tehran means a place where the "honeyberry tree" grows.
-The suffix "Ran" is also found in many names of districts and villages in modern Tehran, such as Shemiran, Niavaran, Jamaran, Kasran, and Shahran, which are also not unrelated to each other.
-In Avestan and also in the Avesta, "Ran" had the meaning of "foot" and "plain," which is still associated with the name of the city of Rey.
-The Zoroastrian Medes called their largest and most important city Rhaga or Rey, which means the city located on the plain and at a foot.
-Therefore, the words "Rey" and "Ran" mean the foot of the mountain, and the etymological reason for this is the geographical location of Rey and Tehran, because both are located at the foot of the mountain and on a plain.

 In English, it is also spelt "Teheran", with both variants being used in books since at least 1800, and "Teheran" being the dominant form from after WWII until shortly before the Islamic Revolution.

 History

 Archaeological remains from the ancient city of Ray suggest that settlement in Tehran dates back over 6,000 years.

 Classical era

-Tehran is in the historical Media region of (𐎶𐎠𐎭 Māda) in northwestern Iran.
+Tehran is in the historical Media region (𐎶𐎠𐎭 Māda) in northwestern Iran.
 By the time of the Median Empire, part of present-day Tehran was a suburb of the prominent Median city of Rhages (𐎼𐎥𐎠 Ragā).
 In the Avesta's Videvdat (i, 15), Rhages is mentioned as the 12th sacred place created by Ohrmazd.
 In Old Persian inscriptions, Rhages appears as a province (Bistun 2, 10–18).
 From Rhages, Darius I sent reinforcements to his father Hystaspes, who was putting down a rebellion in Parthia (Bistun 3, 1–10).
 Some Middle Persian texts give Rhages as the birthplace of Zoroaster, although modern historians generally place the birth of Zoroaster in Khorasan province.

 Mount Damavand, the highest peak of Iran, which is located near Tehran, is an important location in Ferdowsi's Šāhnāme, an Iranian epic poem based on the ancient legends of Iran.
-It appears in the epics as the homeland of the protoplast Keyumars, the birthplace of King Manuchehr, the place where King Fereydun bound the dragon fiend Aždahāk (Bivarasp), and the place where Arash shot his arrow.
+It appears in the epics as the homeland of the protoplast Keyumars, the birthplace of King Manuchehr, the place where King Fereydun bound the dragon fiend Zahhak (Bivarasp), and the place where Arash shot his arrow.